garystafford/spring-music-docker/README.md

 [Helpful Links](#spring-music-application-links)

 ### Post Update: Docker 1.12 and Filebeat
-This post and the post's example project were updated in July 2016 to reflect changes in Docker 1.12, including the use of Docker Compose's v2 YAML format, and scaling feature.
-Presently, the project does make use Docker Swarm for scaling.
+This post and the post’s example project were updated from the original post, to incorporate many of the improvements made in Docker 1.12, including the use of Docker Compose’s v2 YAML format.
 The project was also updated to use Filebeat with ELK, as opposed to Logspout, used previously.

 ### Introduction
 In this post, we will demonstrate how to build, deploy, and host a Java Spring web application, hosted on Apache Tomcat, load-balanced by NGINX, monitored with Filebeat and ELK, and all containerized with Docker.